The quantum Ising chain for beginners: Jordan-Wigner transformation

 These operators $\opbdag{j}$ commute at different sites --- as the original $\PauliSigma^{\alpha}_j$ do --- but are not ordinary bosonic operators.
 They anti-commute on the same site \footnote{Since on the same site $\big\{\PauliSigma^+_j,\PauliSigma^-_j\big\}=1$, this implies that $\big\{\opb{j},\opbdag{j}\big\}=1$, while ordinary bosons would have the commutator $[\opb{j},\opbdag{j}]=1$.} $\big\{\opb{j},\opbdag{j}\big\}=1$ and they verify the hard-core constraint $(\opbdag{j})^2|0\rangle = 0$, i.e., {\em at most one boson} is allowed on each site.

-\begin{info} The hard-core boson mapping might be viewed as a possibly useful way of rewriting spin-1/2 models in a rather general setting.
-For instance, if you have a Heisenberg model for spin-1/2 sitting on a lattice, whose sites are denoted by $\x$ and with nearest-neighbour pairs denoted by $\langle \x,\x'\rangle$ we could write, defining $\opn{\x}=\opbdag{\x}\opb{\x}$:
+\begin{info} The hard-core boson mapping might be viewed as a way of rewriting spin-1/2 models in a rather general setting.
+For instance, if you have a Heisenberg model for spin-1/2 sitting on a lattice, whose sites are denoted by $j$ and with nearest-neighbour pairs denoted by $\langle j,j'\rangle$ we could write, defining $\opn{j}=\opbdag{j}\opb{j}$:

-The second expression shows that we are dealing with hard-core bosons hopping on the lattice and repelling each other at nearest neighbours.
+The second expression shows that we are dealing with hard-core bosons hopping on the lattice and repelling each other at nearest-neighbors.
 Needless to say, this helps in no way in solving the problem. \end{info}

 The hard-core constraint seems to be ideally representable in terms of {\em spinless fermions} $\opcdag{j}$, where the absence of double occupancy is automatically enforced by the {\em Pauli exclusion principle}, and the anti-commutation on the same site comes for free.